gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 > Thank you again for your help,
 > Greg

+#### October 14th, 2018 (Day 209)

+Mitch from the DVA reached out offering incapacity payments.
+I declined the offer, all I want is treatment.
+But it was nice knowing that they were taking my condition seriously.

+#### October 15th, 2018 (Day 210)

+Rochelle from Incite Solutions Group reached out or organise an initial assessment.
+She promptly setup a Skype chat for for Thursday night my time.

+#### October 17th, 2018 (Day 212)

+A weight that had been centered in my chest has disappeared.
+After an hour long chat with Giorgia & Rochelle from Incite Solutions Group, I finally feel like I will receive treatment soon.
+It's been a long journey

 #### Next steps

 For the most part, the Australian DVA staff are great however the organisation has failed me and is failing many others.
 If I had known that it was going to take 6 months to be assessed for treatment, I would have organised help elsewhere and would be months into my treatment.
 It pains me knowing that my mates with more severe issues are having to deal with this level of service.
 Asking for help is the hardest step and the Australian DVA's promise of help with slow or no follow through is unbearable.
 Unfortunatly I have veteran friends that have committed suicide.
 I honestly believe that they might still be here if the DVA didn't exist.